dbaber/TicTacToe/design/API.md

 player1.

 **NOTE**: We have the following game creation scenarios:
-1. Player1 chooses to be 'X' and chooses 'player1' to go first
+1. Player1 chooses to be 'X' and chooses 'X' to go first
-2. Player1 chooses to be 'X' and chooses 'player2' to go first
+2. Player1 chooses to be 'X' and chooses 'O' to go first
-3. Player1 chooses to be 'O' and chooses 'player1' to go first
+3. Player1 chooses to be 'O' and chooses 'O' to go first
-4. Player1 chooses to be 'O' and chooses 'player2' to go first
+4. Player1 chooses to be 'O' and chooses 'X' to go first

 ## List available games to join